daviskoh/codestars/prework.md

 Describe how strings are represented in C.

+String literals are represented in C using double quotes ("").

 What is the null terminator character?

+TODO: bookmark

 What is an array?
 How are they represented in C?
 How are strings and arrays related in C?